Rethinking Class-Prior Estimation for Positive-Unlabeled Learning: Experiments

-Figure~\ref{fig:fig2a} validates the correctness of our Theorem~\ref{maintwo} and Eq.~(\ref{kappaprime}).
-Theorem~\ref{maintwo} states that, by properly selecting the set $A$, on the reducible dataset, $\kappa'$ should be smaller than $\kappa(F|H)$; on the irreducible dataset, $\kappa'$ should be close to $\kappa(F|H)$.
+Figure~\ref{fig:fig2a} validates the correctness of our Theorem~\ref{maintwo} and Eq.~(\ref{piprime}).
+Theorem~\ref{maintwo} states that, by properly selecting the set $A$, on the dataset dissatisfying the irreducibility assumption (reducible data), $\pi'$ should be smaller than the maximum proportion $\kappa^*$; on the dataset satisfying the irreducibility assumption (irreducible data), $\pi'$ should be close to $\pi$.
 Figure~\ref{fig:fig2a} perfectly matches this statement.
-It shows that, on the reducible dataset, the values of $\hat{\kappa}'$ are continuously smaller than $\hat{\kappa}(F|H)$ with the copy fraction $\leq 22.5\%$; on the irreducible dataset, $\hat{\kappa}'$ and $\hat{\kappa}(F|H)$ have the similar values until the copy fraction $\geq 17.5\%$.
-According to Eq.~(\ref{kappaprime}), the positive bias of our estimator should become larger with the increasing of $G(A)$.
-This fact is reflected by that the differences of $\hat{\kappa}(F|H)-\hat{\kappa}'$ become smaller on the both datasets when the copy fraction $>15\%$.
+It shows that, on the reducible data, the values of $\hat{\pi}'$ are continuously smaller than $\hat{\pi}$ with the copy fraction $\leq 22.5\%$; on the irreducible data, $\hat{\pi}'$ and $\hat{\pi}$ have the similar values until the copy fraction $\geq 17.5\%$.
+According to Eq.~(\ref{piprime}), the positive bias of our estimator should become larger with the increase of $\Pn(A)$.
+This fact is reflected by the differences of $\hat{\pi}-\hat{\pi}'$ become smaller on both datasets when the copy fraction $>15\%$.

 Figure~\ref{fig:fig2b} illustrates the average differences of absolute error between the baseline and the proposed method.
-On the reducible dataset, our method continuously outperforms the baseline with the copy fraction $\leq 22.5\%$.
+On the reducible data, our method continuously outperforms the baseline with the copy fraction $\leq 22.5\%$.
 However, the differences of average absolute error start to decrease with the copy fraction $>15\%$.
-On the irreducible dataset, the differences of average absolute error are close to zero until the copy fraction $>15\%$.
+On the irreducible data, the differences of average absolute error are close to zero until the copy fraction $>15\%$.

-By observing Figure~\ref{fig:fig2}, we can see that the curves are smooth with increasing the copy fractions, which means that the proposed Regrouping-MPE method is not sensitive to the hyper-parameter $p$.
-For simplicity and consistency, we select the value of the hyper-parameter $p$ as $10\%$ for all the following experiments.
+By observing Figure~\ref{fig:fig2}, we found the prediction of the KM2 estimator will not change much if the copy fraction $p$ is too small.
+For example, the difference between the estimated mixture proportion by employing samples $\Su$ and $X_P$ and the ones by employing samples $\Su$ and $X_{P}'$ can be hardly observed if $X_P$ and $X_{P}'$ only differ from in one or two points.
+For simplicity and consistency, we select hyper-parameter $p$ to be $10\%$ for all the following experiments.